-Complaints filed under the university's Discrimination and Sexual Harassment Policy may lead to the initiation of student disciplinary procedures after an investigation is conducted through the Title IX Office.
-A student has the option of bringing forth a complaint directly to Student Conduct and Conflict Resolution Services.
-Complaints brought forth to Student Conduct and Conflict Resolution Services will be investigated by the Title IX Office prior to adjudication.
+Complaints filed under the university's Discrimination and Sexual Harassment Policy may lead to the initiation of an investigation conducted by the Title IX Program Office and subsequent Sanctioning Panel conducted by Student Conduct & Conflict Resolution Services.
 The following information is derived from the Student Conduct Code and a copy of the Student Conduct Code can be found as Appendix IV of this report.
-The university's student disciplinary procedures are intended to afford a prompt, fair, and impartial resolution of the complaint.
-To ensure this, complainants/complaining witnesses and respondents involved in disciplinary proceedings related to cases of sex offenses and incidents of domestic violence, dating violence, sexual assault, and stalking are afforded the following:
+The university's student investigation and disciplinary procedures are intended to afford a prompt, fair, and impartial resolution of the complaint.
+To ensure this, complainants and respondents involved in disciplinary proceedings related to cases of sex offenses and incidents of domestic violence, dating violence, sexual assault, and stalking are afforded the following:

-- 1. To be informed of the allegations, the hearing date, and the hearing outcome at the same time - 2.
-To be allowed reasonable time to prepare a response - 3.
-To hear and respond to evidence upon which an allegation is based - 4.
-To present relevant witnesses and ask questions of the witnesses at disciplinary hearings - 5.
-To be assured of confidentiality according to the terms of the university policy on confidentiality - 6.
-To request that any person conducting a disciplinary conference (hearing officer) or serving as a Conduct Council member or hearing administrator, be disqualified on the grounds of personal bias - 7.
-To be provided with an opportunity to review these rights before any disciplinary conference or hearing - 8.
-To have the respondent be considered not responsible for the allegations until found responsible based on what is more likely than not to have occurred (by a preponderance of the evidence) - 9.
-To have reasonable access to the case file prior to and during the disciplinary conference or hearing - 10.
-To have an advisor as defined the Student Conduct Code - 11.
-To appeal the outcome of the case according the Student Conduct Code
+- 1. To be informed of the allegations, including the timeframe and nature of the alleged Prohibited Conduct, and the relevant Student Conduct Code charges. - 2.
+To provide information, evidence, witnesses who may have relevant information, and to submit questions they believe should be addressed by the investigator during the investigation. - 3.
+To be assured of confidentiality according to the terms of the university policy on confidentiality - 4.
+To challenge the Investigator on the grounds of conflicts of interest - 5.
+To be provided with an opportunity to review these rights before any investigation. - 6.
+To have the respondent be considered not responsible for the allegations until found responsible based on what is more likely than not to have occurred (by a preponderance of the evidence) - To have reasonable access to review the draft investigative report and submit additions or corrections.

+- 8. To have an advisor as defined the Student Conduct Code - To appeal the outcome of the case according the Student Conduct Code